osoisi/US_failed_banks_project/README.md

 # Failed Banks in the US
- US Banking Data Highlighting the Failed Banks over the Last Two Decades.
-This project relies on World Bank and America's Federal Deposit Insurance Corporation (FDIC) data.
-The goal is to map the state of the economy to the bank failures.
+ US Banking Data Highlights the Failed Banks over the Last Two Decades.
+This project relies on data from the World Bank and America's Federal Deposit Insurance Corporation (FDIC).
+The goal was to map the state of the economy to the bank failures in each year between 2000 and 2020.

  ![image](https://github.com/osoisi/US_failed_banks_project/assets/42849017/8b6d6ada-9640-49b6-8adc-8dc3adced92b)